CrescentonC/mlscript/icfp24-artifact-response/response.md

 At the end of the expressions, `: <number>` shows the unique id that Lumberhack assigns to each expression.
 The numbers in the superscripts are part of the name of identifiers.
-We also could have made these numbers less noisy in the pretty printing and clarify them in README.
+We also could have made these numbers less distracting in the pretty printing and clarified them in README.

 We will improve both the implementation such that the pretty printing corresponds closer to the fusion strategies presented in the paper, and the README file such that